-LJHA (LNS) Pty Ltd trading as LJ Hooker Avnu, its licensees and its Related Bodies Corporate (we, us) understand and respect that protection of your personal information is important to you.
+LJHA NSW Pty Ltd, LJHA (LNS) Pty Ltd trading as LJ Hooker Avnu, its licensees and its Related Bodies Corporate included in the LJ Hooker Group (we, us) understand and respect that protection of your personal information is important to you.
 This document sets out how we collect, use, disclose, retain and manage your privacy information and how we comply with our obligations under the Privacy Act 1988 (Cth) (Privacy Act) and will protect your personal information in accordance with the Australian Privacy Principles.

 Why do we collect personal information and how do we use it?